...

 History

-The police system in Mughal times was organized on the basis of land tenure.
+The police system in Mughal times was organized based on land tenure.
 Zamindar is responsible for catching public peace offenders and performing other police duties.
 At the village level, this function is performed by village headmen.
-In larger cities, police management is employed, officers named Kotwals, who carry out the combined tasks of law enforcement, community administration, and revenue collection.
+In larger cities, police management is employed, by officers named Kotwals, who carry out the combined tasks of law enforcement, community administration, and revenue collection.
 In villages and communities, there are patrol officers in the form of village guards or chowkidars, in the city, there are horse patrols and the like.
 Violent organized crime is usually handled by the military.

 Implementation of Modern Police System

 The modern police system was introduced during British rule.
 The British government freed the henchmen (Zamindar) from their responsibility for police service and introduced the judge (magistrate) to Daroghas and other subordinates for police purposes.
 The Punjab Police also emulate the two main branches – military preventive police and civilian detective police.
-Because these arrangements were unsatisfactory, the British Indian government in 1860 asked the Punjab government to consider the police system that prevailed in the province.
-However, because the matter became a public concern, the central government formed a commission to investigate all policing matters in British India.

 The Calcutta Police Commission of 1860 recommended the removal of military weapons from the police, the appointment of a provincial police chief inspector, and the placement of the police in a district under a district supervisor.
 The Commission only recommended that district judges (magistrates) carry out police duties.
 On the recommendation of the committee, the Government of India introduced a law which was passed as Law V of 1861.
 The Police Act of 1861 was passed.
 The organizational draft following the law has been preserved to this day.

 The Punjab Police Regulations of 1933 documented police practices at the time and introduced several new measures to increase the administrative and operational efficiency of the police.
-The content of the regulations shows that by 1934, Punjab Police had grown into a fully professional police organization with extensive knowledge of crimes and criminals in the province.
+The content of the regulations shows that by 1934, the Punjab Police had grown into a fully professional police organization with extensive knowledge of crimes and criminals in the province.
 It has developed effective procedures and practices for dealing with various types of criminal activity.
 Administrative and disciplinary functions have also been developed.
 The regulations served as a model for similar sets of rules in other provinces of Pakistan and are still in effect today.

 Punjab Police After Independence (1947)